 Picking a Plastic Surgeon

 Don’t forget the support staff, certified anesthesia providers, and if surgery is done in the office, check on accreditation.
 Make sure they are professional, friendly, and caring.
-This will be the people to lean on during your recovery.
+These will be the people to lean on during your recovery.
 Make sure you are comfortable with the entire team.

 It is important to do your research and visit with the doctor personally.
 It is important to visit the facility where the surgery will take place.
 Don’t rush!
-You should make the time to get well informed.
+You should take the time to get well informed.

 Why Plastic Surgery Services of Fredericksburg?